schroedermatt/data-demo/assets/02_hands-on-stream-processing.md

 Following the same approach as above, choose one of the two [stateful exercises](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/main/java/org/improving/workshop/exercises/stateful) to solve.
 These will require a little more thought and up front design.

 These also have [tests written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateful) to get you going.
 Develop the stream until its test is green (passing).

+#### NOTE
+> The [Kafka Streams DSL Documentation](https://kafka.apache.org/20/documentation/streams/developer-guide/dsl-api.html#stateful-transformations) contains examples of using each stateful transformation that you will use in these exercises.

 #### 1) [ArtistTicketCount](https://github.com/schroedermatt/stream-processing-workshop/blob/main/src/main/java/org/improving/workshop/exercises/stateful/ArtistTicketCount.java) Goals